advancedresearch/what_if/ancient-migration.md

 Hypotheses:

+- Domesticated dromedaries transferred by sea between Arabia and the Horn of Africa (4000 BCE)
 - Knowledge of domestication of ducks in China (4000 BCE) transferred to domestication of goose in Egypt (3000 BCE)

 Links: